SylvainSenechal/Payments-Engine/README.md

 - Disputes, Resolves and Chargebacks only deals with Deposits, maybe we could've done something for the withdraws ?

-- Using very, very large amount like 10 at the power of 400, will return "inf" amount

 - More tests are needed around floating precisions, and on large files > 1GB